Employee Achievement Awards, Gifts, and Prizes

 Achievement Awards include the value of any tangible personal property (not cash) that the University gives to an employee as an award for length of service or safety achievement.

 Achievement Awards may be excluded from an employee’s income when they are within the University and IRS guidelines.
-Gifts of cash, cash equivalents, gift certificates, meals, lodging, tickets, and vacation packages do not qualify to be excluded from the employee’s income.
+Gifts of cash, cash equivalent, gift certificates, meals, lodging, tickets, and vacation packages do not qualify to be excluded from the employee’s income.
 Achievement awards cannot discriminate in favor of highly compensated employees and must meet the following IRS criteria:

 - Be given for length of service or safety achievement